ProjectInfinity/PocketVote/README.md

 In order to identify you, you’ve been given a UUID by PocketVote.io, please add this to your HTTP headers with the key **Identity**

+Do note that if your JWT library does not automatically insert a timestamp (iat) then you **must** do this yourself.

 If you see “success”, you’re all golden.

 Supported Sites